-Unlike Girl Scouts, Boy Scout (BSA) troops have no national fundraising item and each BSA troop makes their own fundraising decisions.
+Unlike Girl Scouts, Boy Scout (BSA) troops have no national fundraising item and each BSA troop makes its own fundraising decisions.
 Selling popcorn has been a go-to fundraiser for years but there is fierce competition and troops are coming up with creative new ways to fundraise.

 Here are a few things you should consider when exploring Boy Scout fundraising ideas.

 - Fundraising should be carried out with a purpose and benefit all members of the troop.
 The funds should go towards additional needs and not cover the cost of meetings.
 A good example of a fundraising goal is to fund a trip or outing that will provide badge earning opportunities.

 - Your fundraising efforts should not be in competition with another troop.
 If you are planning on fundraising further afield and not just in your community, you need to check that another troop is not already fundraising in the area.

 - Troops are encouraged to offer fundraising products or services for a fee, rather than simply asking for donations.

 The Boy Scouts of America’s highest rank is the Eagle Scout.
 Scouts who are completing their Eagle Scout projects may need to fundraise in order to purchase materials or facilitate the project in some way.
 However, it is recommended that scouts find a service project idea that does not require a lot of funds.
 If the project needs fundraising then it is best to keep it simple and to use service fundraisers like car washes or yard work.
 Serve-a-thons would be a great option here.